VaclavSynacek/mecela/README.md

 the log file.
 It can be as simple as an arbitrary string from the log (so long as it does  not contain any `\`, `(` or `{`) or it can be any [Java style regex](https://docs.oracle.com/javase/10/docs/api/java/util/regex/Pattern.html).

+## Install

+Just grab the `mecela.jar` and run it on any decent JVM.
+Alternatively if you have clojure and lein installed, `git clone` this repo and `lein run` from inside the folder.